maimuna-omar/quiztrivia/README.md

 Features

-Dynamic Question Loading: Questions are displayed one at a time with multiple-choice options, ensuring a seamless flow.
+Dynamic Question Loading: Questions are showed one at a time with multiple-choice options, ensuring a seamless flow.

 Score Tracking: Automatically tracks and updates the player's score during the quiz.